quantaosun/labodock_binder/README.md

 ```
 docker pull qutesun/labodock_binder
-docker run -p 8888:8888 -v C:\Users\sunqt\Desktop\20231209\labodock_binder:/home/jovyan/work qutesun/labodock_binder
+docker run -p 8888:8888 -v ${PWD}:/home/jovyan/work qutesun/wemd
 ```
-You need to change my path to your path but do keep the last half after **:** the same. your **PowerShell** terminal will output some crazy lines that you probably can't read properly, among which there will be a token pin, just copy it, note you need to copy exactly what the pin is, no less no more letters.
+Your **PowerShell** terminal will output some crazy lines that you probably can't read properly, among which there will be a token pin, just copy it, note you need to copy exactly what the pin is, no less no more letters.
 Now go to your default browser, and try

 ```